To open long positions on EURUSD, you need to:

 Signals of indicators:

-Trading is conducted below 30 and 50 daily moving averages, which indicates a continued decline in the euro.
+Trading is conducted above 30 and 50 daily moving averages, which indicates that the euro will continue to grow in the short term.

 Note: The period and prices of the moving averages are considered by the author on the hourly chart H1 and differ from the general definition of the classic daily moving averages on the daily chart D1.